busemaja/SimpleBudget/docs/Requirement Specification.md

-NFR2|All financial logic shall be handled by the `BudgetTracker` module.|High NFR3|The GUI shall be intuitive, responsive, and visually minimal.|Medium NFR4|Invalid user input shall trigger clear error messages.|Medium NFR5|The system shall run on Windows 11 and Java 17 or later.|Low
+NFR2|All financial logic shall be handled by the `BudgetTracker` module.|High NFR3|The GUI shall be intuitive, responsive, and visually minimal.|Medium NFR4|Invalid user input shall trigger clear error messages.|Medium

 ## 5. Dependencies
 - Java 17 or later